 Emily obtained both civil and common law degrees from McGill University.
 Prior to law school, she obtained a B.A. in Political Science from Concordia University.

-Emily has a particular interest in the intersection of law and technology, and recently published a paper in the Dalhousie Journal of Legal Studies in relation to this topic.
+Emily has a particular interest in the intersection of law and privacy issues, and recently published a paper in the Dalhousie Journal of Legal Studies in relation to this topic.